Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

 ### Task 3: Add a source

+In this task, you will add a real-time data source to your Eventstream.
+You'll use sample data related to bicycle collection points in a city’s bike-share system.
+This allows you to simulate a real-world streaming scenario without needing an external data feed.

 1. In the Eventstream canvas, select **Use sample data**.

 2. Name the source `Bicycles` (1), and select the **Bicycles (2)** sample data and select **Add (3)**